umbraco/UmbracoDocs/Getting-Started/Data/Creating-Media/index-v7.md

 ![Uploading Media](images/Creating-Media-Upload-740.jpg)

 *Remember you can uncheck the __Allow at root__ option on the __Employee images__ Media Type to prevent editors from creating multiple folders of this type.
-This will not affect created folders, just disable the creation of new ones*
+This will not affect created folders, only disable the creation of new ones*

 ### Cropping the images
 ![Cropping images](images/Creating-Media-Cropping-740.jpg)